Centerburg shuts out Cardington-Lincoln

-A suffocating defense helped Centerburg handle Cardington-Lincoln 21-0 on Sept.
+Centerburg’s defense throttled Cardington-Lincoln, resulting in a 21-0 shutout on Sept.
 22 in Ohio football.

-Centerburg opened with a 14-0 advantage over Cardington-Lincoln through the first quarter.
+The Trojans’ offense jumped in front for a 21-0 lead over the Pirates at the intermission.

-Last season, Centerburg and Cardington-Lincoln faced off on Sept.
-23, 2022 at Centerburg High School.
+Defense ruled the third and fourth quarters as the Trojans and the Pirates were both scoreless.

 In recent action on Sept.
-8, Cardington-Lincoln faced off against Northmor and Centerburg took on East Knox on Sept.
-8 at East Knox High School.
+8, Cardington-Lincoln faced off against Galion Northmor and Centerburg took on Howard East Knox on Sept.
+8 at Howard East Knox High School.

 Check out our complete boys football roundup to stay up-to-date on all the action.